App Volumes Architecture

 Writable Volumes

-Writable Volumes can be used to persist a variety of data as users roam between nonpersistent desktop sessions.
+Writable Volumes can be used to persist a variety of data as users roam between non-persistent desktop sessions.
 See Working with Writable Volumes for information on creating and managing writable volumes.

 Writable Volumes are often complemented by Dynamic Environment Manager to provide a comprehensive profile management solution.

-Writable Volume Templates
+Writable Volume templates

 Several Writable Volume templates are available to suit different use cases.
 See Configuring Storage for options.